Covered Services for Adults

 The services listed below are covered for adults ages 18 and older, unless there is a note with an age limit.

-To get help with any of these benefits, please call Magellan at 1-855-202-0973 (TTY 711), 24 hours a day, 7 days a week.
+To get help with any of these benefits, or to have a list of providers mailed to you, please call Magellan at 1-855-202-0973 (TTY 711), 24 hours a day, 7 days a week.

 Used to see if you have a substance use concern.
 It helps providers know the best way to help you.